SayaniSinha97/ThTFHE/README.md

 # Running on Raspberry Pi

-Follow the README.md file in rpi.zip
+Follow the README.md file in `rpi` directory.